 This is a blistering pace, especially when you consider this growth was on top of an 11% rise that was reported at the beginning of 2024.
-Because of rising home equity, millions of homeowners wonder what they should do with their new-found wealth.

 On average, the typical homeowner gained more than $25,000 in equity in the last few years.

 One option for that cash is to pull out equity.
 But if you already own a 2nd home, vacation home, or rental property, you also may be able to pull that cash out.
+But with mortgage rates recently topping 6.5% for new and refinanced mortgages, you may not want to pull cash out with a refinance.

 The new home equity loan guidelines have eased credit and equity requirements, so homeowners can once again consider an equity loan.
+Instead, consider getting a home equity loan on your second home or vacation property.

 Now could be the perfect time because fixed rates for home equity loans are still much lower than for credit cards or personal loans.
+The RefiGuide will help you shop for the best HELOC lenders offering a home equity loan on an investment property.

 Why Get a Home Equity Loan on a 2nd Home?

 Some homeowners like the idea of taking cash out of a second home.
 That way, you are not removing equity from your primary residence.
-Using the vacation home or rental property for the home equity loan reduces the chances of being underwater on your property.
+Using the vacation home or investment property for the home equity loan reduces the chances of being underwater on your property.

 Luckily, many lenders these days offer home equity loans and other 2nd mortgages on second homes.
 Getting the loan may be more complex than if you attempt to refinance a home that you don’t live in.
 But that doesn’t mean it’s impossible to enjoy the low interest rates of a 2nd mortgage loan!
 You can!